Storefront

 By John H. Roy, Jr.

 The author spent the last 15 years tracking down every station and freight house still in existence in Connecticut, Massachusetts and Rhode Island.
-This handbook provides a comprehensive guide to all 467 such structures that survive in 2007.
+This handbook provides a comprehensive guide to all 467 such structures that survive as of2007.

 $39.95